maen08/djangoroku/README.md

  - Choose the app name (which will be the heroku domain name)
  - Needed to be logged in your heroku account (emphasized)

-Make sure your project runs with no errors in `localhost`, while developing.
-Note that, the package only helps to deploy and not debug your coding errors.
+Make sure your project runs with no error in `localhost`, while developing.
+Note that, the package only helps you to deploy and not debug your coding errors.

 ### Todos